wichtounet/wichtounet.github.io/posts/2018/02/decrease-dll-neural-network-compilation-time-with-c++17.rst

 take a look at my `previous article <https://baptiste-wicht.com/posts/2018/02/c%2B%2B17-migration-of-expression-templates-library-etl.html>`_ if you want more details on C++17 features I've used.

-I've *replaced a lot of SFINAE functions* with :code:`if constexpr`.
-I've also replaced a lot of :code:`statif_if` with :code:`if constexpr`.
+I've *replaced a lot of SFINAE functions* with `if constexpr`.
+I've also replaced a lot of `statif_if` with `if constexpr`.
 There was a large number of these in DLL's code.
-I also enabled all the :code:`constexpr` that were commented for this exact time :)
+I also enabled all the `constexpr` that were commented for this exact time :)

 I was also thinking that I could replace a lot of meta-programming stuff with